CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 RejectionOfGoods.1.Ti=Strict Compliance

-RejectionOfGoods.1.sec=It is a material term of this Agreement that Buyer, Supplier, and Representatives shall engage in due diligence in accordance with Sections {ObligationToCombatAbuse.1.Xnum} and {ObligationToCombatAbuse.2.Xnum} so as to ensure compliance with Schedule P.]
+RejectionOfGoods.1.sec=It is a material term of this Agreement that Buyer, Supplier, and {_Representatives} shall engage in due diligence in accordance with Sections {ObligationToCombatAbuse.1.Xnum} and {ObligationToCombatAbuse.2.Xnum} so as to ensure compliance with Schedule P.]

 RejectionOfGoods.2.Ti=Rejection of Nonconforming Goods

 RejectionOfGoods.2.sec=In the event of a Schedule P Breach by Supplier that renders the Goods Nonconforming Goods, Buyer shall have the right to reject them  unless Buyer’s breach of its obligations under Section {RemediatingAdverseImpacts.RemediationPlan.Xnum} [and/or Schedule Q] materially caused or contributed to the Schedule P Breach.
-Goods are Nonconforming Goods if the Buyer cannot resell them in the ordinary course of business or if the goods cannot pass without objection in trade or if the Goods are associated with a Zero Tolerance Activity.
+Goods are Nonconforming Goods if the Buyer cannot resell them in the ordinary course of business or if the goods cannot pass without objection in trade or if the Goods are associated with a {_Zero_Tolerance_Activity}.

 RejectionOfGoods.3.Ti=[Cancellation.]
 [Avoidance.]

-RejectionOfGoods.3.sec=The following shall be deemed to [substantially impair the value of this Agreement to Buyer]  [constitute a fundamental breach of the entire Agreement]  and Buyer may [cancel] [avoid]  this entire Agreement with immediate effect and without penalty and/or may exercise its right to indemnification and all other remedies: (a) a breach by Supplier of Schedule P that relates to a Zero Tolerance Activity, or (b) Supplier’s failure to timely complete its obligations under a Remediation Plan.
+RejectionOfGoods.3.sec=The following shall be deemed to [substantially impair the value of this Agreement to Buyer]  [constitute a fundamental breach of the entire Agreement]  and Buyer may [cancel] [avoid]  this entire Agreement with immediate effect and without penalty and/or may exercise its right to indemnification and all other remedies: (a) a breach by Supplier of Schedule P that relates to a {_Zero_Tolerance_Activity}, or (b) Supplier’s failure to timely complete its obligations under a {_Remediation_Plan}.
 Buyer shall have no liability to Supplier for such [cancellation] [avoidance] but shall employ commercially reasonable efforts to comply with Section {RemediatingAdverseImpacts.RemediationPlan.6.Xnum}.

 RejectionOfGoods.4.Ti=Timely Notice